 There are many ways in which you can dissolve a partnership firm.
 To have a good understanding of how to dissolve a partnership, read this article.

-When you are considering the dissolution of your partnership firm, you might encounter a lot of questions.
+When you are considering the dissolution of partnership firm, you might encounter a lot of questions.
 What is the dissolution of a partnership firm?
 What are the methods of it?
 Who is responsible after dissolution?

 We are going to answer all these questions in this article to give you clarity on how to close your partnership business.